Wirksworth Town Hall: History

-The first municipal building in the town was the moot hall in the Market Place which was commissioned by the Chancellor of the Duchy of Lancaster, Thomas Villiers, 1st Earl of Clarendon, to accommodate the barmote court, which regulated lead mining in the area, and was completed in 1773.
-It was replaced by a new moot hall in Chapel Lane which was commissioned by a later Chancellor of the Duchy of Lancaster, Charles Bathurst, in 1814.
 The construction of the current building was an initiative by the local masonic lodge to create an events' venue in the town.
 It was commissioned and financed by a specially formed company known as the "Wirksworth Town Hall and Market House Company".
 Construction of the new building started in 1871.
 It was designed by A. B. Bradby in the Italianate style, built in ashlar stone from Yorkshire at a cost of £6,000 and was completed in 1873.

 The building was arcaded on the ground floor, so that butter markets could be held, with the main hall on the first floor.
 The design involved an asymmetrical main frontage with five bays facing north onto Coldwell Street; the central bay featured a doorway with a pointed archivolt while the left-hand opening was wide enough for a carriage and there was a row of six rounded headed windows separated by colonettes on the first floor.
 On the western elevation, there was a row of three rounded headed windows separated by colonettes on the first floor, with a gable above containing a rose window.
 There was a five-stage clock tower to the southwest of the main block: it featured a doorway in the first stage, two sash windows in the second stage, pairs of louvered openings in the third stage, clock faces in the fourth stage and a pilastered belfry in the fifth stage.
 It was surmounted by a pyramid-shaped roof.
 Internally, the principal room was the main hall, which was used for petty session and county court hearings.